Andreasoberhauser/Andreasoberhauser/README.md

 - 👀 I’m interested in finance and accounting
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on projects and learn new coding techniques
-- 📫 How to reach me via email: andreas.oberhauser@campus.lmu.de
+- 📫 How to reach me via email: andreas.oberhauser@lmu.de

 <!---
 Andreasoberhauser/Andreasoberhauser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.